vmware-archive/octant/site/docs/master/plugins/writing-plugins.md

 /content/plugin-name
 ```

 You can create nested paths that route to your module using that base path.
-Pluings should handle nested paths in the `Content` function and dispatch the responses accordingly.
+Plugins should handle nested paths in the `Content` function and dispatch the responses accordingly.